-Late October, Alex Taylor and Collecting Knowledge Pittsburgh gave me the opportunity to attend a conference concerning exhibition in the Anthropocene at the Carnegie Museum of Natural History.
+In October 2017, Alex Taylor and Collecting Knowledge Pittsburgh gave me the opportunity to attend a conference concerning exhibition in the Anthropocene at the Carnegie Museum of Natural History.
 This opportunity enabled me to sit in on talks and discussions on exhibiting climate change, postnatural histories, and geologic time scales in contemporary ways.
 The University of Pittsburgh’s Colleen O’Reilly and Aisling Quigley’s historical and digital work on Botany Hall in the museum and Richard Pell’s keynote, The Missing Museum: Excavating Wonder and Curiosity, are exemplars in illuminating hidden histories through digital supplements and attention to provenance.

-Rich Pell’s keynote began with complicating the seemingly evergreen dichotomy between natural and culture.
+Following, Rich Pell’s keynote complicated the seemingly evergreen dichotomy between natural and culture.
 He positioned his Center for Postnatural History as an intervention in this divide, a descendant of the first museum in the United States, Peale’s Museum in Baltimore, Maryland.
 Peale’s museum was dedicated to science, art, nature, and technology, a mission expressing the unity of cultural industries in the early history of the United States.
 “Sincere science,” as it were, put on display: conundrums, wonderful and curious things in the arts and natural world, wild and domesticated animals, and the awesome like.
 The postnatural, as an approach to the natural and unnatural world, posits that biological life has been intentionally and heritably altered by humans.
 The postnatural stems from this exhibition lineage and provides the foundation for the Center.
 His exhibit at the Carnegie Museum of Natural History debuted at the conference: We are Nature: Living in the Anthropocene, is a manifestation of innovative exhibition design and historical positioning.

-With the postnatural as the un/natural force behind his thinking, he argued that the Anthropocene is always in the background of our collections, that “we have always been collecting the Anthropocene.”
+With the postnatural as the unnatural force behind his thinking, he argued that the Anthropocene is always in the background of our collections, that “we have always been collecting the Anthropocene.”
 He provided his artifact of the Common Grackle that was stoned to death by schoolchildren from a Pennsylvania school district.
 He forefronted this provenance of this artifact, a specimen intentionally altered by schoolchildren.
 Naming it an “ambassador of that moment,” he pairs it with another artifact, a bald eagle shot to death during the Battle of Gettysburg.
 The bald eagle was witness to the Civil War, war being a notable arbiter of the Anthropocene.
 These artifacts are interlocutors between moments long passed and today.
 In his work at the Smithsonian, he uncovered and reconstructed a history of genetically modified organisms while documenting the people that brought specimens, recently killed by newly cleaned windows or quick-at-hand brooms, to the attention of the on-site collector.
-Security guards and secretaries then became arbiters of the museum’s displays of knowledge; they became wrapped up in the species’ and institutional history.
+Security guards and secretaries then became arbiters of the museum’s displays of knowledge; they became stewards of the species’ and institutional history.
 It is in this ways that Pell validated provenance and attribution as critical historical markers in exhibit display in the Anthropocene.

 We have always been collecting the Anthropocene.